-Heidi is a Geospatial Systems Analyst and the Senior Technical Officer for the Spatial Analysis Labs.
+Hi, my name is Heidi Korinne Brown and I am a Geospatial Systems Analyst and the Senior Technical Officer for the Spatial Analysis Labs.

 Ensure your set is wired (has an audio jack) if you are going to connect from TOL!

 Drop-in sessions are times when I will be hanging out in the SAL Virtual Room and if you would like to drop by and ask a question, or do some geospatial work in a virtual group, you can “drop-in’ without an appointment.
 The room holds 12 people at a time, so if you knock and do not get ‘let in’, it may be because the room is already full.

 If you want dedicated help on a problem, remember you can book an appointment – if the self-book appointment times do not match when you are available, then email me directly and we can work something out.
 Drop-in Session times are shown in the Calendar at the bottom of this page.